Smash the Control Machine: Background

 In April 2009, Otep signed with Victory Records.

 The album is also the first to feature the Sevas Tra lineup of the band in seven years.
 "When I was told it was time to write a new album I reached out to [Rob and Moke].
 At first, it was going to be just one song, but it was soon very clear that we couldn't stop what we started.
 Once we were back in the room together, it was if we were never apart."

 The album's title is a quote taken from William S. Burroughs' Dead City Radio.

 Recording

 It was produced by Ulrich Wild, who had worked in the past with Dethklok and Static-X. Wild and Otep worked in the studio "12 to 14 hours a day, 6 days a week."
 Unlike previous Otep albums, Smash the Control Machine was written and recorded at the same time; "writing in the mornings, recording in the evenings, scrutinizing in the afternoons".
 The album's recording process was livestreamed via Ustream.
 While it was originally done with the audio muted in order to prevent the album's songs from leaking, Otep eventually used it to do small in-studio shows before the band started touring.
-Recording lasted two months, and was finsihed at the end of June 2009.
+Recording lasted two months, and was finished at the end of June 2009.